dtarudji/SOA12cUpgrade/soacs200.md

 The first step will be to provide a consistent interface to all order entry applications for credit validation.
 Initially, the consolidated credit validation service will be hosted in-house to control quality; however, once the interface has been stabilized, this service will be outsourced to a third party provider.
 So what will be done now, means that, in the future, when Avitek decides to outsource credit validation to an external provider, this can be accomplished without impacting existing applications.

 In this section, you will build your SOA Suite 12c composite.
-This composite will provide a consistent interface to all order entry applications for credit validation.
+This composite will provide a consistent experience to all order entry applications for credit validation.

 ## Pre-requisites